groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/web-to-pdf.md

         - icon: "far fa-file-WEB"
           title: " About WEB File Format"
           content: |
-            It takes a number of file types when building a webpage.
             Web file formats define the standards for development of webpages and are related to platform in which these are built.
 A complete website can be built consisting of static as well as dynamic webpages.
 Most modern websites are built on server side technology such as Active Server Pages (ASP) that are loaded and run on the web server.
 These also include cascading styling sheets (CSS) and scripting files used for the styling the overall look and feel of UI.
-Common web file extensions and their associate file formats include HTML (Hypertext Markup Language), ASP (Active Server Pages), and CSS (Cascading Style Sheets).

           link: "https://docs.fileformat.com/web/"

     format:
         # format loop
-        - icon: "far fa-file-PDF"
+        - icon: "far fa-file-alt"
           title: " About PDF File Format"
           content: |
             Portable Document Format (PDF) is a type of document created by Adobe back in 1990s.
 The purpose of this file format was to introduce a standard for representation of documents and other reference material in a format that is independent of application software, hardware as well as Operating System.
 PDF files can be opened in Adobe Acrobat Reader/Writer as well in most modern browsers like Chrome, Safari, Firefox via extensions/plug-ins.
-Most of the commercially available software suites also offer conversion of their documents to PDF file format without the requirement of any additional software component.
-Thus, PDF file format has full capability to contain information like text, images, hyperlinks, form-fields, rich media, digital signatures, attachments, metadata, Geospatial features and 3D objects in it that can become as part of source document.

           link: "https://docs.fileformat.com/view/pdf/"